mvolkmann/blog/src/swift/testflight.md

 1. Click the large "My Apps" button.
 1. Click the app to be distributed.
 1. Click the "TestFlight" tab.
-1. If the build to be distributed has a status of "Processing", refresh the page periodically until that changes.
+1. If the build to be distributed has a STATUS of "Processing", refresh the page periodically until that changes.
-1. If the build to be distributed has a status of "Missing Compliance", click the "Manage" link and answer the questions asked.
+1. If the build to be distributed has a STATUS of "Missing Compliance", click the "Manage" link and answer the questions asked.
    The status should change to "Ready to Submit".
 1. Click the build number to be distributed (ex.
 4).